On multi-interpolated multiple zeta values: Outlook and summary

-Yet another generalization of $\ztt(k_1,\dots,k_n)$ are interpolated Schur multiple zeta values, as introduced in~\cite{NPY}, see also~\cite{B}.
-We note at the end, that it is possible to introduce multi-interpolated Schur multiple zeta values, unifying interpolated Schur multiple zeta values and multi-interpolated multiple zeta values: the parameters $v(\mathbf{m})$, counting the vertical equalities, and $h(\mathbf{m})$, counting the horizontal equalities can be refined by taking into account the values of the equal entries, leading to $\vec{t}^{\vec{v}(\mathbf{m})}(\vec{1}-\vec{t})^{\vec{h}(\mathbf{m})}$ (see~\cite{B}, Definition 2.3); here $\lambda$ denotes a given Young diagram.
-It remains to be seen if such objects still have interesting algebraic and combinatorial properties.
+Another generalization of $\ztt(k_1,\dots,k_n)$ are interpolated Schur multiple zeta values, as introduced in~\cite{B} (see also~\cite{NPY} for Schur multiple zeta values).
+We note that it is possible to introduce multi-interpolated Schur multiple zeta values, unifying interpolated Schur multiple zeta values and multi-interpolated multiple zeta values: the parameters $v(\mathbf{m})$, counting the vertical equalities, and $h(\mathbf{m})$, counting the horizontal equalities can be refined by taking into account the values of the equal entries, leading to $\vec{t}^{\vec{v}(\mathbf{m})}(\vec{1}-\vec{t})^{\vec{h}(\mathbf{m})}$ (see~\cite{B}, Definition 2.3).

+Finally, following Ohno and Wayama's~\cite{Ohno} generalization of the Arakawa-Kaneko multiple zeta function~\cite{Arakawa}, we note that a multi-interpolated Arakawa-Kaneko multiple zeta function can be defined as follows: